Before upgrading your Prusa Mini with the Revo Micro please read the following safety cautions

 No Firmware changes are required for this upgrade.

-To begin, you need to make sure you have a part printed in advance:
+To begin, you need to make sure you have this part printed in advance:

 In order to make the upgrade as straightforward as possible, the part is attached by threading directly into the plastic.
-In testing, this was found to be sufficiently strong and it means you will not need any additional fixings.
+This is sufficiently strong and it means you will not need any additional fixings.
 This version is shown in the illustrations and is the default option.
-Alternatively, if you want a stronger connection, an extra STL is provided with slots for M3 square nuts.
+Alternatively, if you want a stronger connection, we have also provided a second STL with slots for M3 square nuts.

-Recommended materials: PETG, ABS, ASA, Nylon, PC blends, etc. are all good.
-Avoid using PLA!
+Recommended materials: PETG, ABS, ASA, Nylon, PC blends, etc. should all be fine.
+Avoid PLA!

-Print with mounting side face down on the bed as shown
+Print with the E3D logo facing up as shown

 3 perimeters (walls)